MicrosoftDocs/visualstudio-docs/docs/data-tools/add-validation-to-an-n-tier-dataset.md

 >  The Dataset Designer does not automatically create event handlers in C# for the <xref:System.Data.DataTable.ColumnChanging> and <xref:System.Data.DataTable.RowChanging> events.
 You have to manually create an event handler and hook up the event handler to the underlying event.
 The following procedures describe how to create the required event handlers in both Visual Basic and C#.

 ## Validatechanges to individual columns
  Validate values in individual columns by handling the <xref:System.Data.DataTable.ColumnChanging> event.
 The <xref:System.Data.DataTable.ColumnChanging> event is raised when a value in a column is modified.
-Create an event handler for the <xref:System.Data.DataTable.ColumnChanging> event by double-clicking the desired column on the [Creating and Editing Typed Datasets](../data-tools/creating-and-editing-typed-datasets.md).
+Create an event handler for the <xref:System.Data.DataTable.ColumnChanging> event by double-clicking the desired column on the **Dataset Designer**.

  The first time that you double-click a column, the designer generates an event handler for the <xref:System.Data.DataTable.ColumnChanging> event.
 An `If…Then` statement is also created that tests for the specific column.
 For example, the following code is generated when you double-click the RequiredDate column on the Northwind Orders table: